globalbiodata/inventory_2022/analysis/README.md

 ## `funders_geo.R`

 The output file from funders.R (inventory_funders_2023-01-20.csv) was manually curated to determine countries for funders mentioned >2 times and mapped to ISO.3166-1.alpha-3 country codes.
-The resulting file, funders_geo_200.csv, is used as the input for this script which groups by unique country to get count unique agency names, count unique biodata resources, agency names (list) and biodata resource names (list).
+The resulting file, funders_geo_200.csv, is used as the input for this script which groups by unique country to get summary statistics.
 Note that for agency names, there is some ambiguity via either unclear parent-child relationships (e.g. NIH vs. NIGMS) or inconsistent naming (e.g. National Key Research and Development Program vs. National Key Research Program of China).

 1 file is output:
-* `funders_geo_counts_2023-02-03.csv`:
+* `funders_geo_counts_2023-02-10.csv`: By country summary with count unique agency names, count unique biodata resources, agency names (list) and biodata resource names (list).